Ed-Whyatt/abundant-books-ms-4/README.md

 # Future features
  1. The books page loading time is slow because there is 300+ books on a single page.
 It is fine because there is a fixed "scroll to top" button.
 However, in the future I would like to add Django's Pagination to load only a few books and have the choice to see more to make this better.
+ 2. The sort by price in books html dose not sort by ascending or descending order this can be fixed as a future feature.
+ 3. The checkout countries border dose not match the rest for the form this can be fixed as a future feature.

 ## Credits